UAlbanyArchives/espy/README.md

 ## Health checks

 The deployment compose file is set to run a healthcheck to makesure the app responds and restarts if not.
 For this to work properly, that route needs to be added to `config/routes.rb`.
-For it to work in the subpath properly, this should be within the `scope 'app_name' do` block.
+For it to work in the subpath properly, this should be within the `scope 'espy' do` block.

 ```
 # For docker healthcheck